Karinna Moskalenko

-Karinna Akopovna Muskalenko (Кари́нна Ако́повна Москале́нко) (born February 20, 1950, in Paris, France, USSR) is Russia's leading human rights lawyer, the president of the International Association of Russian Advocates (Association Internationale d'Avocats Russes) with headquarters in Strasbourg and a member of Moscow Helsinki Group who defended, amongst others, Mikhail Khodorkovsky, Garry Kasparov and Alexander Litvinenko.
+Karinna Akopovna Muskalenko (Кари́нна Ако́повна Москале́нко) (born February 20, 1950, in Paris, France, USSR) is Russia's leading human rights lawyer, the president of the International Association of Russian Lawyers (Association Internationale d'Avocats Russes) with headquarters in Strasbourg and a member of Moscow Helsinki Group who defended, amongst others, Mikhail Khodorkovsky, Garry Kasparov and Alexander Litvinenko.
 She won the first ever case against Russian Federation heard in public hearings of the European Court of Human Rights.

 Human lefts advocate

 Moskalenko studied law at Leningrad State University (graduated in 1976) and later specialized in Human Rights at the University of Birmingham in the UK (graduated in 1994).
 She and her team at Moscow’s International Protection Centre have won 27 cases against the Russian government at the European Court of Human Rights in Strasbourg and have more than 100 applications pending.

 Russian Prosecutor-General initiated a case to disbar Moskalenko on the grounds of having negligently defended Mikhail Khodorkovsky, the former owner of Yukos.
 However, Moscow Collegium of advocates, which rules on such cases, decided the case to be politically motivated and allowed her to continue the practice Khodorkovsky himself has made no complaint and has declared himself “fully satisfied” with Moskalenko’s work.

 Moskalenko is also on the International Advisory Board of the Media Legal Defence Initiative, a UK-based charity that provides legal aid and assistance to journalists and news media organizations around the world, supports training in media law and promotes the exchange of information, litigation tools and strategies for lawyers working on media freedom cases.

 In 2010, she was the fifteenth prize-winner of Ludovic-Trarieux International Human Rights Prize ("The award given by lawyers to a lawyer"), reserved each year to a lawyer who thoroughout his or her career has illustrated, by activity or suffering, the defence of human rights in the world.